 Unfortunately we don’t have any copies of this at the moment.
 We are working hard to add it into the page.

-Darken version use during the evenings.
+Darker version in use during the evenings.
 With thanks to Aidan Lunn for the pics

 Yorkshire Television introduced a new set of idents used to introduce local programmes on 8th November 1999, featuring locations from around the region.
 The idents were last used on 27th October 2002.
 Below are just some of the idents used.